Beaumanor Hall: The Herrick family

 William also gave generously to the Anglican Church.
-In 1872 he paid for the construction of St Marks Church in Leicester with some help from his sister.
+In 1872 he paid for the construction of St Mark's Church, Leicester with some help from his sister.

 In 1862 William married Sophia Christie (1831-1915) who was 37 years his junior and the daughter of Jonathan Henry Christie, a London barrister.
 The couple had no children.
 His sister Mary Ann who continued to live at Beaumanor died in 1871 and William died in 1876.
 He left all of his property to his wife Sophia and on her death to his relative Montagu Curzon.

 Sophia managed the Beaumanor estate for the next 40 years and was well regarded by the tenants.
 She kept a fairly large number of household staff one of whom was Elizabeth Ellerbeck (1843 – 1919) the housekeeper who remained with her for over 30 years.

 Sophia died in 1915 and Beaumanor was inherited by William's relative William Montagu Curzon who took the additional surname of Herrick in 1915 when he became owner of Beaumanor.

 William Montagu Curzon Herrick (1891-1945) was born in 1891 in London.
 His father was Colonel Montagu Curzon who was named by William Herrick as his heir when his wife Sophia died.
 In 1898 shortly after Sophia built Garatshay which is near Beaumanor, the family moved to this residence.
-Unfortunately Montagu died in 1907 and did not gain his inheritance.
-His wife Esme remarried the Reverend King and the family continued to live at Garatshay.
+Montagu died in 1907 and did not gain his inheritance.
+His widow Esme married the Rev. William Arthur King, Vicar of Woodhouse, in London on 26 October 1909 and the family continued to live at Garatshay.
+She died in 1939.

 Shortly after William inherited Sophia's property he married Maud Kathleen Cairns Plantagenet Hastings (known as Kathleen) who was the daughter of the 15th Earl of Huntingdon.

 In 1923 a wedding was held at Beaumanor which was widely reported in the newspapers.
-It was the marriage between Dorothy Hastings the cousin of Kathleen and the Queen's nephew Lord Eltham.
+It was the marriage between Dorothy Hastings, the cousin of Kathleen, and the Queen's nephew Lord Eltham.
 One newspaper gave the following description of the wedding.